wilhelm-murdoch/slack-emoji-toolkit/README.md

 ## Requirements

-Before you begin using `slack-emoji-fetcher`, you will need the following installed on your machine:
+Before you begin using `slack-emoji-fetcher`, you will need the following:

 1. [jq](https://stedolan.github.io/jq/)
 2. Bash version 4, or higher.